bitpressio/docker-for-php-developers-errata/errata.md

 ### :warning: Listing: 3.10: Connect to the MariaDB Database from the Host Machine

-Running the `mysql` terminal client command could be confusing if you don't have the MySQL client installed:
+Running the `mysql` terminal client command could be confusing if you don't have the MySQL client installed.
+Once you install the MySQL Client, you can safely run the following command:

 ```
 mysql -u root -h 127.0.0.1 -P13306 -ppassword